infusionsoft/mickael-test-2024.11/sdks/core/javascript/docs/TagsApi.md

 let apiInstance = new KeapCoreServiceCoreSdk.TagsApi();
 let tagCategoryId = "tagCategoryId_example"; // String | tag_category_id
 let opts = {
-  'updateMask': ["null"], // [String] | An optional list of fields to be updated.
-If set, only the fields provided in the update_mask will be updated and others will be skipped.
+  'updateMask': ["null"], // [String] | An optional list of properties to be updated.
+If set, only the provided properties will be updated and others will be skipped.
   'tagCategory': new KeapCoreServiceCoreSdk.CreateUpdateTagCategoryRequest() // CreateUpdateTagCategoryRequest | tagCategory
 };
 apiInstance.patchTagCategoryUsingPATCH(tagCategoryId, opts).then((data) => {